Product

 CategoryProductWhy We Picked It

-Best overallAsus ProArt P16workstation power in a portable form
+Best overallAsus ProArt P16Workstation power in a portable form

-Best valueLenovo Legion 5i Gen 10serious specs under $1,250
+Best valueLenovo Legion 5i Gen 10Serious specs at a strong value

-Best portableAsus Zenbook 14 OLEDall-day battery with capable performance
+Best portableAsus Zenbook 14 OLEDAll-day battery with capable performance

-Also recommendedAsus ROG Zephyrus G14 (2025)powerful and portable with great battery life
+Also recommendedAsus ROG Zephyrus G14 (2025)Powerful and portable with great battery life

 How we chose and tested